We invite you to review the key regulatory provisions that came into effect on January 1st of this new year regarding safety, environment, and energy.

 (Order of September 10, 2021)

-- are set up
+- are installed

-- or totally renovated
+- or completely renovated

 New safety regulations

-Asbestos detection before construction
+Asbestos identification before work

 (Order of July 22, 2021 & Order of December 24, 2020)

-- aircraft (e.g. airplanes, helicopters, etc.).
+- aircraft (e.g., airplanes, helicopters, etc.).

 (Order of October 24, 2022)